 As a local, I am thrilled to share my travel expertise and provide you with tips to make your visit to our destination the best it can possibly be.

-In November 1989 I traveled to Bass Lake—and fell in love with the Sierra Nevada foothills the minute my boots hit the ground at The Pines Resort.
-Over a weekend I explored Yosemite National Park.
-In the back of my mind, I knew I’d found my true home, made an offer on a house that very weekend and moved here full-time four months later.
-The rest, as they say, is history.
+In November 1989, I traveled to Bass Lake—and fell in love with Yosemite and the Sierra Nevada foothills.
+The minute my boots hit the ground at The Pines Resort, I knew I’d found my true home.

-Yosemite in December, January, and February is a lovely time to visit.
+Yosemite is a lovely place to visit in December, January, and February.
 Here are a few of my favorite reasons:

-Some of the most spectacular scenery occurs in fall and winter.
-Enjoy autumn colors and snowcapped peaks from many vantage points.
+3. Some of the most spectacular scenery occurs in fall and winter.
+Enjoy autumn colors and snow-capped peaks from many vantage points.

 Enjoy exploring the valley floor on trails, such as the Valley Loop Trail or the Mirror Lake Loop.
 At 13.5 miles, the Valley Loop Trail can be easily divided in half or even thirds as it winds from the east end of Yosemite Valley to the Pohono Bridge at the west end then back again.
 It is virtually flat, so count it in the easy category.
 The Mirror Lake Loop measures about five miles in its entirety and is also mostly flat, although there are some steps and rocky places to negotiate on the Half Dome side of the trail.
 I always take a trekking pole or two when I hike, and that is an excellent plan on any Yosemite trail.
 Take plenty of water and snacks, and layer your clothing so you can shed or add as temperatures change throughout the day.